opal-nova/opal-nova.github.io/README.md

 3: Update CNAME for a custom domain if needed.
 Open .github/workflows/deploy.yml and look for # cname: yousite.com uncomment and update as needed.
 If left commented make sure your site follows github's pages required repo name etc.

-You may need to push a commit to fire off the Github's action to start your deploy, though just setting the Github's pages branch tends to be enough.
+You may need to push a commit to fire off the Github's action to start your deployment, though just setting the Github's pages branch tends to be enough.